 This content is not a complete description of all material provisions of the variable annuity contract.
 Please click here for the Investment Edge® prospectus.
 The prospectus contains more complete information, including investment objectives, risks, charges, expenses, limitations and restrictions.

 There are certain contract limitations and restrictions associated with an Investment Edge® contract.
 For costs and complete details of coverage, speak to your financial professional/insurance licensed registered representative.
 Certain types of contracts, features, and benefits may not be available in all jurisdictions.
-AXA Equitable offers other variable annuity contracts with different fees, charges and features.
+Equitable offers other variable annuity contracts with different fees, charges and features.

 If you are purchasing an annuity contract to fund an Individual Retirement Account (IRA) or employer sponsored retirement plan, you should be aware that such annuities do not provide tax-deferral benefits beyond those already provided by the Internal Revenue Code.
 Before purchasing one of these annuities, you should consider whether its features and benefits beyond tax deferral meet your needs and goals.
 You may also want to consider the relative features and benefits of these annuities with any other investments that you may use in connection with your retirement plan or arrangement.